-Practically, though, many carriers are unlikely to bother trying to restrict their service like this.
-I spoke to a customer service representative for EE, the largest mobile company in the UK, who confirmed international visitors will be treated the same as any other prepaid customer.
+Practically, though, many carriers aren’t bothering to restrict their service like this.
+I spoke to a customer service representative for EE, the largest mobile company in the UK, who confirmed international visitors are treated the same as any other prepaid customer.
 As long as they abide by the standard fair use policy, they can roam across the EU like anybody else.

-My advice for international tourists planning to use a SIM in this way, though, is to ask this specific question before purchase.
-Each operator is different, and especially in cheaper Eurozone countries, some may look to keep their costs down by enforcing this part of the regulations.
+My advice for international tourists planning to buy a SIM in one EU country and roam in a different one, then, is to ask this specific question before purchase.
+Each operator is different.

-One thing’s for sure, though: this definitely doesn’t apply if you’re not a customer of an EU mobile company.
+One thing’s for sure, though: “roam like at home” definitely doesn’t apply if you’re not a customer of an EU mobile company.
 In other words, don’t expect to show up in Germany, switch on your phone with a SIM from the United States, Australia, or other non-EU/EEA countries, and avoid roaming charges.
-You’ll be hit just as hard by those now as you would have been last week.
+You’ll be hit just as hard by those charges in the EU as you would anywhere else.

 Probably the only other thing worth mentioning is that this roaming policy is intended for people traveling temporarily to other EU countries, not digital nomads, or those moving from a cheap country to an expensive one and trying to keep their costs down.

-The basic rule is that, over a four month period, you’re covered by the new regulations as long as you’re spending more than half your time in your “home” country, or more than half your phone usage is in that country.
+The basic rule is that, over a given four-month period, you’re covered by the new regulations as long as you’re spending more than half your time in your “home” country, or more than half your phone usage is in that country.
 If not, your carrier can contact you, then start charging the same overage rates mentioned above.